toddkitta/CortanaIntelligenceSuiteWorkshopManual/05 Exercise 5 - Summarize Data Using HDInsight Spark.md

     ![Screenshot](images/summarize_delays_by_airport_8.png)

-1. Since the summary data looks good, the final step is save this summary calculation as a table that we can later query using Power BI.
+1. Since the summary data looks good, the final step is save this summary calculation as a table that we can later query using Power BI in the next exercise.
 2. To accomplish creating the table, enter a new paragraph and add the following Scala code and run it.

     ```scala